Turning my dark stained cherry wood desk into light wood

 The sketch above the beach painting is from my art school days.
 My friend sketched it of me and I found it the other day while digging for another piece of art.
 I love how the colors go with everything else in the room.
 My friend ended up killing himself after graduating and I’m honored to have it hanging here in the living room now.

-Here are the macrame dresser drawer pulls I made for the desk which I will show you in another blog post.
+Here are the DIY boho drawer pulls I made from macrame yarn scraps for the desk which I wrote in another blog post about.
+Or you could also use my DIY leather drawer pulls.

 The inside cubbies are remaining painted white and I decided to also keep the black knobs since the chair is also black and I have other black accents in the room.
 The chair is an extra dining room chair that I need for the table sometimes.